Last Updated on by Editor

 To get between terminals, you can use the AirTain.
 The AirTrain circles between the different terminals and it is free.

 Note: you can also do this same route with the BART, which is a metro that covers San Francisco and its surroundings.
-This option is good if the “Route SFO” bus isn’t running.
+This option is good if you need to travel outside the “Route SFO” bus schedule, however to board the metro you will have to go to the San Bruno station which is in the opposite direction to Millbrae (see map below).
+Therefore, give preference to bus route if you are short of time.

 You can find “Route SFO” bus schedule here.